lizaibeim/mmla-audio/Readme.md

 # User Manual

-## Create the virtual environment and install the required third-party libraries
+## I. Create the virtual environment and install the required third-party libraries

 ### 1. In terminal and under the current project directory, type the following commands: